 Spaghetti with Toasted Garlic Breadcrumbs is a delicious and economical way to use them in an entree!
 Or maybe you’ve looking for some new meatless, yet tasty and filling recipes?
 This recipe is for a mild-flavored pasta that is seriously ‘cucina povera’ (food of the poor).
 This dish has a delicious and pleasing crunch with the toasted, garlic-y breadcrumbs plus a tiny bit of heat with the dried red chili pepper flakes (of course if you don’t like heat, you can eliminate the chili pepper flakes).

 This pasta recipe is from the Southern Italian provence of Calabria and is quite common in the ‘toe’ area of the boot-shaped country..
 What You Need: Instructions.
 Baked Turkey Zucchini Meatballs.
 Juicy and flavorful turkey meatballs swimming in a sea of homemade marinara sauce.
 Baked and ready in about 30 minutes.
 YES.
 When we lived in Brooklyn one of our happiest Sunday afternoon traditions was to schlep a few miles south, find a seat at the bar, and order a good part of the menu at our favorite little pizza shop.

 It’s the perfect go to for a busy weeknight and it’s also a dish fit for the weekend or even to serve to guests.
 It seems like one of those dinners with so few ingredients that how could you possibly mess it up, but oh how you can if you aren’t using with the right method.
 I’m no expert on carbonara which is why I turned to Cook’s Illustrated, they are the kitchen geniuses.
 I loved how they cooked their pasta in less water to begin with to really concentrate the starches which will help bind everything in the sauce and prevent separation when you add it to the egg mixture.
-Their recipe listed Romano cheese but I always have Parmesan on hand so I went with that to keep the simple weeknight meal idea here, but I’m sure Romano would also be delicious.
-Share on Pinterest Share on Pinterest.
-Spaghetti with Tomato Cream Sauce.
-Jazz up those boring spaghetti nights with this super easy, no-fuss cream sauce made completely from scratch!
+I also loved that they simmered the bacon in water first, I always feel like my bacon burns or unevenly cooks for some reason when I cook it in a skillet but when I went their route and cooked it in water first and let it simmer off then continue to brown it worked like a charm.

 If you’re looking for a quick meatball skillet to feed a small number of people, try out this cheesy meatball skillet.
 If you have a ton of people to feed or want enough food to last you for some time, this is the recipe for you.
 These slow cooker Italian meatballs are lovingly braised in marinara sauce for hours.
 All 40 of them.
 The meatballs are a combination of extra lean ground beef and Italian sausage mixed with Parmesan cheese, Worcestershire sauce, garlic and Italian breadcrumbs.
 So let’s try this one out!

 It does take a few minutes to thicken up so make it ahead of time for a super easy pizza night!
 Pizza night pepperoni pizza never tasted so good!
 Make a lot and store it in the freezer or can it for later!
 Pizza Sauce Prep Time: 5 minutes Cook Time: 20 minutes Total Time: 25 minutes Servings: 3 A quick and easy homemade pizza sauce that's better than store bought!
 Ingredients 1 tablespoon olive oil1 tablespoon butter2 cloves garlic, minced or grated1 teaspoon dried oregano1 pinch red pepper flakes1 (28 ounce) can whole tomatoes, crushed with juices1 medium onion, peeled and cut in half2 sprigs fresh basilsalt to taste directions Nutrition by: